shoelessjeff/PnetLinkLandmarkToolkit/README.txt

 	generates the JSON docs I add a category based on the lmtype.
 IE lmtype=1 => "store"

-8/22/2014 - Added HTML file, sample JSON documents, and Code-Behind for a C# page to update the landmark
+8/22/2014 - Added HTML file, sample JSON documents, and Code-Behind for a C# page to update the landmark.
+Updated readme